web-platform-tests/wpt/README.md

 ```

 Prior to commit `39d07eb01fab607ab1ffd092051cded1bdd64d78` submodules
-were requried for basic functionality.
+were required for basic functionality.
 If you are working with an
 older checkout, the above command is required in all cases.

 When moving between a commit prior to `39d07eb` and one after it git